peterhinch/micropython-micropower/README.md

 Modules epaper and micropower located [here](https://github.com/peterhinch/micropython-epaper.git).

 This used an average of 85mA for 6S to do an update.
-Based on a disabled regulator, if the script performed one refresh per hour this would equate to
+If the script performed one refresh per hour this would equate to
-85 x 6/3600 = 141uA average + 7uA quiescent = 148uA.
+85 x 6/3600 = 141uA average + 6uA quiescent = 147uA.
 This would exhaust a CR2032 in 9 weeks.
 An
 alternative is the larger CR2450 button cell with 540mAH capacity which would provide 5 months running.

-A year's running would be achievable if the circuit were powered from three AA alkaline cells - owing to the 4.5V nominal output the regulator would be required in this instance:
+A year's running would be achievable if the circuit were powered from three AA alkaline cells:

-Power = 141uA + 29uA quiescent = 170uA x 24 x 365 = 1.5AH which is within the nominal capacity of
+Power = 141uA + 6uA quiescent = 147uA x 24 x 365 = 1.28AH which is within the nominal capacity of
 these cells.

 # Coding tips and the upower module